NikolasEnt/soccernet-calibration-sportlight/README.md

 ![An image and predictions visualization overlayed](readme_img/image_and_predictions.jpg)

 Technical details of the approach are available in [Top-1 solution of SoccerNet Camera Calibration Challenge 2023](https://nikolasent.github.io/deeplearning/computervision/2023/06/20/SoccerNet-Camera-Calibration-2023.html).
 A brief video presentation of the solution is available on [YouTube](https://www.youtube.com/watch?v=bP72jfyecrw).
+The details on the challenge are available on the SoccerNet task [page](https://www.soccer-net.org/tasks/camera-calibration).

+Keypoints of the solution:

+* The raw pitch annotation is processed by geometry algorithms, resulting in more accurate and comprehensive annotations that include additional keypoints such as tangent points for ellipses (57 points in total).
+* The perseption system consists of two models: keypoints and lines detection.
+* Heuristic rules are applied to the predictions to derive the most plausible camera calibration parameters.

 ## Prerequirements

-* Linux computer with Nvidia GPU.
+* Linux-powered computer with an Nvidia GPU.
 The code was tested on OpenSUSE 15.5 and Ubuntu 22.04.
 * NVidia GPU with at least 24GB of memory.
 Nvidia RTX 3090 and RTX 4090 GPUs were used during the challenge.
 NVIDIA Driver version >= 535.
 * [Docker](https://docs.docker.com/engine/install/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).